The Big A: Our House

 Then there have been amazing concerts, from the Beach Boys and Rolling Stones to Kendrick Lamar and Chance the Rapper.
 And don’t forget Supercross, Monster Jam and other great events.

 So far, our City Council has approved a one-year extension for Angels Baseball at Angel Stadium of Anaheim, through 2020.
-We've also enlisted an appraiser to help us with the current value for the stadium site land.

 For Anaheim, we’re looking for a new lease that benefits our residents, businesses and visitors by helping us realize the vision of the Platinum Triangle — the area around the stadium and Honda Center.
 And, of course, it has to work for the Angels and all the team's fans.